Alphonsea maingayi

-Alphonsea maingayi is a species of plant in the Annonaceae family.
+Alphonsea maingayi is a species of flowering plant in the Annonaceae family.
 It native to Peninsular Malaysia and possibly Singapore.

 Description

 Alphonsea maingayi is a middling to tall tree, whose branches are black.
 It has elliptic/oblong/lanceolate leaves which are shiny on the upper surface and whose lower surface has a dense covering of rusty, short, soft hairs.

 Taxonomy & naming

 It was first described in 1872 by Joseph Dalton Hooker and Thomas Thomson.
 The specific epithet, maingayi, honours the botanist, Alexander Carroll Maingay.